 Bolder white wines like Chardonnay or Roussane are used for cooking because they are not as acidic as a wine like Sauvignon Blanc and they give more flavor.
 You also don’t want a white wine that is overly fruity.

 Check out foodandwine.com for some delicious recipes calling for a red wine that will make you feel like a star of Food Network.

-Pinot Noir, Cabernet Sauvignon, and Zinfandel are the best common cooking wines.
+These are the classic cooking wines.
 Just make sure it is a dry red wine.

 When in doubt, use a Pinot Noir.
-It is mild in flavor but will do what it needs to do in the recipe.
+It is a dry wine that is mild in flavor but will do what it needs to do in the recipe.